nsqa99/big-data-fundamentals/src/main/scala/com/viettel/truongvq/doc/airflow.md

 # Apache Airflow
-Apache Airflow is an open-source platform for developing, scheduling, and monitoring batch-oriented workflows. he Airflow framework contains operators to connect with many technologies and is easily extensible to connect with a new technology.
+Apache Airflow is an open-source platform for developing, scheduling, and monitoring batch-oriented workflows.
+Airflow’s extensible Python framework enables you to build workflows connecting with virtually any technology.
 If your workflows have a clear start and end, and run at regular intervals, they can be programmed as an Airflow DAG.

 The main characteristic of Airflow workflows is that all workflows are defined in Python code.
 “Workflows as code” serves several purposes:

 - Dynamic: DAGs are written in Python, allowing for dynamic pipeline creation.
 - Extensible: The Airflow framework contains operators to connect with numerous technologies, easily create your own operators.